Kanchivaram: Plot

 Vengadam (Prakash Raj) has been released from jail in 1948.
 He is only being escorted for two days (the reason not revealed) back to his hometown of Kanchipuram.
 He is being transported under the custody of two policemen on a bus from the jail.
 As the journey takes place, Vengadam recalls his past symbolically as several events that occur in the bus remind him of his past.

 Vengadam is a silk weaver in the town of Kanchivaram, and has just recently got married (with Sriya Reddy).
 He had vowed once that he will only wed a woman wearing a silk saree, but had to settle for normalcy as he unable to garner enough savings to buy one.

-But soon after, Vengadam's brother-in-law suffers losses in his business, and tells Vengadam that he will have to abandon Vengadam's sister because he wouldn't afford to take care of her.
+But soon after, Vengadam's brother-in-law suffers losses in his business, and tells Vengadam that he will have to abandon Vengadam's sister because he couldn't afford to take care of her.
 In desperation to preserve his sister's life and dignity, Vengadam hands over his life savings to his brother-in-law, leaving his silk saree ambitions in tatters.
 A fair happens in the town, Vengadam and his family decide to go but soon Annam (Sriya Reddy) begins to vomit blood.
 Later that night she dies in Vengadam's arms when he shows her his daughter's silk saree.
 Soon after, a writer visits the town and asks for a place to stay- which Vengadam arranges in a friend's house.
 It is slowly revealed that the writer is a communist with an agenda.
 He promotes the idea of equality to the silk weavers after learning about their poor pay and their inability to access the very product that they make.
 By time, Vengadam alongside fellow weavers embrace this idea and participate actively in street theatre mocking their Zamindar, who employs all of them.
 After the writer is hunted down by police and killed (Communism was illegal at that time in India), Vengadam takes control, and under him, the weavers submit a petition demanding pay increase and other initiatives.